 How landlord insurance can respond

 Unlike EBM RentCover, some insurers may not cover damage, while others may not cover rental losses.
-It pays for landlords and agents to check the policy or contact their insurer to see what is and isn’t covered.
+Landlords and agents should review the policy or contact their insurer to see what is and isn’t covered.

 However, if they are not able to do so and stop paying, an insurance claim may be possible under a different section of the policy, such as rent default, to cover the rental losses.
 The legislated procedure for eviction would need to be followed for a claim to be made.

 How to assist your landlord with an insurance claim

-• Secure the property as soon as you are notified of a tenant’s passing (and once access is permitted) –
+- Securing the property as soon as you are notified of a tenant’s passing (and once access is permitted) –

-o make sure the doors and windows are locked and ensure any pets are taken care of
+- make sure the doors and windows are locked and ensure any pets are taken care of

 - take a witness with you when you enter the premises and video the property and its condition

-o don’t let anyone enter the property or remove anything
+- don’t let anyone enter the property or remove anything